 Think videos, white papers, eBooks, guest posts and social media.
 All of these forms of content will help enhance your overall online presence, and some can even be fun to make!

-I’ll be writing more about each of these different content pieces in the next couple weeks, so be sure to sign-up for our email list to get an alert when they are posted.
+I’ll be writing more about each of these different content pieces in the next couple of weeks, so be sure to sign up for our email list to get an alert when they are posted.

 I challenge you to take some time this week to put together a content calendar for 2020 (or at least Q1 of 2020)!
 Then, I want to hear about how it was, so let me know by posting a comment below!